Support from State Officials:

 Scholarship to attend Freedom University for policy summit with students and economists across the nation to discuss institutions of economic growth

-Domestic Policy Intern, House Energy & Commerce Committee, Washington, DC, August 2013- Present
+Domestic Policy Intern, House Energy & Commerce Committee, Washington, DC, August- December 2013

-- Assist in policy research with a focus on energy, health care and federal agency oversight
+- Assisted in policy research with a focus on energy, health care and federal agency oversight

 Network Relations Intern, Institute for Humane Studies, Arlington, VA, May- August 2013

-- Evaluate scholarship and teaching to identify new liberty-friendly scholars to add to the network
+- Evaluated scholarship and teaching to identify new liberty-friendly scholars to add to the network

-- Determine which scholars would be appropriate for research or teaching opportunities
+- Determined which scholars would be appropriate for research or teaching opportunities

 Committeeman, Lancaster County Republican Committee, Lancaster, PA, April 2012 – Present